themosis/bookstore/README.md

 - A `bookstore-faqs` minimalist plugin using some framework APIs
 - The `uploads` directory with media images used along the project content

-The project's theme is by default configured to use `Twig` views stored into its `resources/views/twig` directory but there are also `Blade` views stored into the `resources/views/blade`.
+The project's theme is by default configured to use `Blade` views stored into its `resources/views/blade` directory but there are also `Twig` views stored into the `resources/views/twig`.

 We encourage you to explore both plugins and the theme code in order to get familiar with the APIs of the Themosis framework.